shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 ===================================================

-Grar marched up behind Sui, holding the lanky kobold.
+Gra marched up behind Sui, holding the lanky kobold.
 “Everything ok?”

 “Yeah, just keeping the kobolds in line.”
 Sui saw the lanky kobold.
 “Is that you, deer?”